Active Substance: indacaterol maleate

 How does Oslif Breezhaler work?

-In three main studies involving over 4,000 patients with COPD, Oslif Breezhaler at different doses has been compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
-The main measure of effectiveness was how Oslif Breezhaler compared with placebo in improving patients’ forced expiratory volumes (FEV1) after 12 weeks.
-FEV1 is the most air a person can breathe out in one second.
+In three main studies involving over 4,000 patients with COPD, Oslif Breezhaler was compared with placebo (a dummy treatment), tiotropium or formoterol (other inhaled medicines used to treat COPD).
+The main measure of effectiveness was based on changes in the patients’ forced expiratory volumes (FEV1, the maximum volume of air a person can breathe out in one second) after 12 weeks.

 Oslif Breezhaler was more effective than placebo at improving how well the lungs work in patients with COPD.
-On average, the improvement in FEV1 in patients who received Oslif Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
-Overall, the effects of the 150- and 300-microgram doses of Oslif Breezhaler were similar, but the results showed that the 300-microgram dose may provide better relief in patients with more severe disease.
+On average, the increase in FEV1 in patients who received Oslif Breezhaler was between 150 to 190 ml, while for patients who received placebo the change in FEV1 ranged from a decrease of 10 ml to an increase of 20 ml.
+Overall, the effects of the 150 and 300 microgram doses of Oslif Breezhaler were similar, but the results showed that the 300 microgram dose may provide better relief in patients with more severe disease.
 The increase in FEV1 was 130 ml with tiotropium, and 80 ml with formoterol.

-What is the risk associated with Oslif Breezhaler?
+What are the risks associated with Oslif Breezhaler?

-What measures are being taken to ensure the safe use of Oslif Breezhaler?
+What measures are being taken to ensure the safe and effective use of Oslif Breezhaler?

 European Commission granted a marketing authorisation valid throughout the European Union for Oslif Breezhaler on 30 November 2009.